OSHO GLOBAL CONNECTIONS

 Meditation: The First and Last Freedom.
 When giving instructions for the OSHO Meditations, it is important to use the same words to describe the stages as those that appear in this book.
 The language used in the instructions has been developed over long experience and many years, and each word is significant.
 Meditation: The First and Last Freedom is available in many different languages.

 There are CD's of music specially composed to accompany each of the OSHO Active Meditations, and only this music should be used.
 In addition, instructions and video demonstrations of many of the OSHO Active Meditations can be found on the Internet at

 Details about the music CDs can be found in the shop area of osho.com

-An OSHO Meditation Facilitator Training is offered regularly by the OSHO Multiversity in Pune.
-It is recommended that at least one person from each OSHO Center takes part in this training, and specifically the people who are involved in leading the meditations at the OSHO Centers.
+An OSHO Meditation: In-depth and facilitation course is offered monthly by the OSHO Multiversity in Pune.
+It is recommended that at least one person from each OSHO Center takes part in this course, and specifically the people who are involved in leading the meditations at the OSHO Centers.
 Please contact the OSHO Multiversity directly for more information at